 Appropriate Vaccine Usage

-This tells you the percent of residents that were administered the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percent of residents that were given the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

 In Wingate at Beacon, 14.75% Percentage of Patients